 Students on Financial Aid Probation must meet with an academic advisor to complete an academic plan.
+Failure to complete the academic plan with a counselor in the Advisement and Transfer Center will result in loss of funding for the semester.
 The academic plan will be for the time period required for the student to achieve academic progress.
 Satisfactory Academic Progress will be reviewed each semester for students on Financial Aid Probation.

-- If a student on Financial Aid Probation is determined to be making Satisfactory Academic Progress, they will no longer be on Financial Aid Probation. - If a student on Financial Aid Probation is not making Satisfactory Academic Progress at the conclusion of a semester but has met the terms of their plan, they will continue on Financial Aid Probation. - If a student on Financial Aid Probation is not making Satisfactory Academic Progress at the conclusion of a semester and has not met the terms of their plan, they will not be eligible for financial aid until they are making Satisfactory Academic Progress.

-Note: Students are allowed to appeal their unsatisfactory academic progress standing twice.
+- If a student on Financial Aid Probation is determined to be making Satisfactory Academic Progress, they will no longer be on Financial Aid Probation. - If a student on Financial Aid Probation is not making Satisfactory Academic Progress at the conclusion of a semester but has met the terms of their plan, they will continue on Financial Aid Probation. - If a student on Financial Aid Probation is not making Satisfactory Academic Progress at the conclusion of a semester and has not met the terms of their plan, they will not be eligible for financial aid until they are making Satisfactory Academic Progress. - Note: Students are allowed to appeal their unsatisfactory academic progress standing twice.
 For the second SAP appeal, student may not make subsequent appeals for the same reason as the previous appeal.